-Breakdown of Remuneration by Category Category of Director/Auditor Total Remuneration Fixed Monthly Remuneration (Number of Directors or Audit & Supervisory Board Members) Bonuses (Number of Directors or Audit & Supervisory Board Members) Directors (Excluding Outside Directors) ¥711 million ¥407 million (13) ¥303 million (11) Audit & Supervisory Board Members (Excluding Outside Audit & Supervisory Board Members) ¥72 million ¥72 million (3) Outside Directors ¥13 million ¥13 million (3) Outside Audit & Supervisory Board Members ¥28 million ¥28 million (3)
+THE Breakdown of Remuneration by Category Category of Director/Auditor Total Remuneration Fixed Monthly Remuneration (Number of Directors or Audit & Supervisory Board Members) Bonuses (Number of Directors or Audit & Supervisory Board Members) Directors (Excluding Outside Directors) ¥698 million ¥380 million (I I) ¥317 million (10) Audit & Supervisory Board Members (Excluding Outside Audit & Supervisory Board Members) ¥72 million ¥72 million (3) Outside Directors ¥I3 million ¥I3 million (3) Outside Audit & Supervisory Board Members ¥28 million ¥28 million (3)

-Notes: 1.
-Remuneration for Directors was approved by shareholders at the General Meeting of Shareholders held on June 27, 2013.
-The resolution limits the amount to 1.2 billion yen per year, of which 18 million yen is applied to annual remuneration for Outside Directors.
-2. Fixed monthly remuneration for Audit & Supervisory Board Members was approved by shareholders at the General Meeting of Shareholders held on June 27, 2013.
-The resolution limits the amount to 132 million yen per year.
+- Notes: I. Remuneration for Directors was approved by shareholders at the General Meeting of Shareholders held on June 27, 2013.
+The resolution limits the amount to 1.2 billion yen per year, of which 18 million yen is applied to annual remuneration for Outside Directors. - 2.
+Fixed monthly remuneration for Audit & Supervisory Board Members was approved by shareholders at the General Meeting of Shareholders held on June 27, 2013.
+The resolution limits the amount to 132 million yen per year. - 3.
+The totals for fixed monthly remuneration include amounts for two Directors, who retired, and one Audit & Supervisory Board Member, who resigned at the conclusion of the General Meeting of Shareholders on June 27, 2014. - 4.
+"Bonuses" in the above table shows the amount approved at the Board of Directors' meeting held in May 2015 within the amount approved as remuneration for Directors in Note I above.
+The Company does not pay bonuses to Outside Directors and Audit & Supervisory Board Members.